BoomMccloud/Telegram_Dialog_AI_Processor/backend/app/db/README.md

    last_processed_message_id          -- Track processing progress
    ```
    - Used by:
-     - Background worker to determine which chats to process
      - Frontend for dialog selection and configuration
      - Processing system for tracking progress